eartuc/acm/README.md

 # Simple solution code for Artuc, Chaudhuri and McLaren (2010)

-I realized that the replication package provided with the paper is not clear and efficient.
+I realized that the replication package provided with the paper is unclear and inefficient.
 I rewrote the simulation code in Python, Julia and Matlab using a much simpler and shorter solution algorithm that I have been using for many years (since 2010, I think).
 Each script is self-contained, with references to equations in the paper.
 In this version, I am considering the simplest case in our paper, where all sectors are traded and prices are exogenous.

 See Artuc and Ortega (2026) for a more comprehensive dicussion on solving static trade models, but with many more moving parts.